launchdarkly/yus-public/README.md

-# yus-private
+# This is a test repo!
-Private repo to test private to public repo sync
+To test private to public repo sync